First off, what is skin elasticity?

 Is there anything I can do to proactively improve my skin’s elasticity?

-Hit the hay: We all know about the importance of beauty sleep, and yet many of us still don’t prioritise it in the face of life’s other obligations.
+Hit the hay: We all know about the importance of beauty sleep, and yet many of us still don’t prioritize it in the face of life’s other obligations.
 But we should!
 Those 7-9 hours of rest provide our skin with the opportunity to restore itself from the damage caused by daily exposure to stressors.